brightzheng100/platform-automation-pipelines/README.md

 ### [upgrade-product](upgrade-product.yml)

 This pipeline is for product major upgrade, say from PAS 2.3.x to PAS 2.4.x.
-The jobs involved in this pipeline include:
-1. upload-and-stage-product
-2. upload-stemcell
-3. configure-product
-4. apply-product-changes
-5. export-installation

-> Important Note:
-> Major upgrade typically will incur some product config changes so `configure-product` should be triggered manually after fine-tuning the product config file under `/products` folder, for example `/products/cf.yml` by refering to the file generated from `generate-initial-staged-product-config` step.

 ```
 $ fly -t local set-pipeline -p upgrade-product-pas \